Mass-Zero constrained molecular dynamics for electrostatic interactions: Results

 \subsubsection{Total momentum}

 As mentioned in Section~\ref{subsec:energy_force_theory}, the definition of the force adopted in this work ensures that the total momentum of the system is conserved by the dynamics.
 This provides us with another control quantity to monitor along the trajectory.
-Numerical results show, in particular, that the level of conservation of the total momentum depends on the accuracy set for the solution of the constraints, i.e. the tolerance in the preconditioned linear conjugate gradient used in the iterative solver of SHAKE.
-This tolerance is defined as
+Numerical results show, in particular, that the level of conservation of the total momentum depends on the accuracy set for the solution of the constraints, i.e. the tolerance of the \ac{mg} solver of SHAKE.

-where, as usual, $n$ labels the grid point and $\nu$ the iteration of the solver.
 Figure \ref{fig:momentum_tot_tol} compares the conservation of the modulus of the average total momentum over time in two production runs performed with different convergence tolerances $\text{tol}=10^{-7}$ and $\text{tol}=10^{-10}$.
-In both cases, the total momentum starts at the assigned tolerance.
-As the simulation progresses, the value of the momentum fluctuates around a small but non strictly zero value that depends on the tolerance.
-For the looser tolerance ($10^{-7}$), with the magnitude increasing to values on the order of $10^{-4}$.
-In contrast, the stricter tolerance ($10^{-10}$) keeps the total momentum significantly lower, around $10^{-7}$.
-Interestingly, in spite of these differences, the average of the total momentum stabilizes and remains constant in both cases after about 5 ps.
+For the looser tolerance ($10^{-7}$), the magnitude of the total momentum starts around $10^{-4}$ and shows a slight upward trend.
+In contrast, the stricter tolerance ($10^{-10}$) keeps the total momentum significantly lower and fluctuating around $10^{-6}$.
+Importantly, even with the looser tolerance of $10^{-7}$ the accuracy is sufficient to reproduce all structural and dynamical observables reported in this work.

-These results highlight how the convergence tolerance impacts the accuracy of the electrostatic field computed on the grid, and consequently the precision of the force calculation.
+These results highlight how the convergence tolerance impacts the accuracy of the electrostatic potential computed on the grid, and consequently the precision of the force calculation.
 A looser tolerance results in less accurate forces and thus larger deviations from perfect momentum conservation.
-Nonetheless, even in the less stringent case, the violation of total momentum conservation remains relatively small and does not degrade along the simulation.
+Nonetheless, even in the less stringent case, the violation of total momentum conservation remains relatively small.
 The small non-zero value of the total momentum could be a contributing factor to the temperature drift discussed earlier.
 This will be further investigated in future work, and can be corrected adopting \textit{ad hoc} subtractions schemes as suggested in the literature\cite{Rottler:2004} or imposing strict momentum conservation as an additional constraint.